MousaviLaleh/JavaScript/README.md

 Now let's try the code bellow:  <br/>
 console.log(cc(7));
 <br/>
-you will get the result of :  0 Hold
+you will get the result &nbsp; : &nbsp;  0 Hold

 <br/>